Advent bazaar for the benefit of Namibia

 A sign in the dry land

-However, these were already part of the financial planning: in Namibia, water is very precious and expensive.
-Therefore, the Namibia Support Association, in consultation with Albertina, the initiator of the soup kitchen, decided on a special solution: two waterless and odorless toilets!
-Two Otji toilets, a Namibian product from Otjiwanrongo, with a hand wash basin were built and installed in the last few weeks.
-Now there is one toilet each for the boys and girls and these are a sign for Okombahe: the soup kitchen's water bill will not increase as a result.
-The approx. €2000 for these Otji toilets with a wash basin was made possible by many donations - including from you.
+However, these were already part of the financial planning: In Namibia, water is very precious and expensive.
+Therefore, the Namibia Support Association, in consultation with Albertina, the initiator of the soup kitchen, opted for a special solution: two waterless and odorless toilets!
+Two Otji toilets, a Namibian product from Otjiwanrongo, with a hand basin were built and installed in recent weeks.
+Now there is one toilet each for the boys and girls, and these are a sign for Okombahe: The soup kitchen's water bill will not increase as a result.
+The approximately €2,000 for these Otji toilets with a basin was made possible by many donations—including yours.

 “Thank you very much” – say the children in Okombahe.